beejjorgensen/bgc/src/bgc_part_1300_multifile.md

 [i[Multifile projects-->`static` storage class]<]
 [i[Multifile projects-->`extern` storage class]<]

-When it comes to multifile projects, you can make sure file-scope variables and functions are _not_ visible from other source files with the `static` keyword.
+You can refer to objects in other files with `extern`.

-And you can refer to objects in other files with `extern`.
+You can make sure file-scope variables and functions are _not_ visible from other source files (even if `extern` is used) with the `static` keyword.

 For more info, check out the sections in the book on the [`static`](#static) and [`extern`](#extern) storage-class specifiers.